akgupta007/Traffic-Simulator/README.md

   + It simulates traffic under various conditions like vehicles changing lanes, or stuck in traffic at random angles, or overtaking other vehicles and stopping on red light.

 Config File Parameters:
+  + Sample simulation videos corresponding to two different config is uploaded in sample folder.
   + Needs to follow the same format as given in sample configs in sample folder.
   + All the parameters are self explanatory.